sameerkhurana10/DSOL_rv0.2/README.md

 Result will be saved in `results/reports/`.

-Note that we used `--model deepsol2`, you can use `deepsol3` for 2.
+Note that we used `--model deepsol2`, you can use `deepsol3` for step 2.

 ## GPU